-At every immersion, the machined surface differs from the desired one due to the SLE.
-The actual offset error $SLE_i$ modifies the immersion at the subsequent immersion.
-This modified immersion generates different cutting force which leads another, modified offset error $SLE{i+1}$ .
-During this process, the SLE can be accumulated and leads to a new surface quality parameter denoted by the Cumulative Surface Location Error (CSLE).
+In the machining industry, the oversize of a workpiece is removed with several consecutive immersions in roughing machining operations.
+At every immersion, the machined surface differs from the desired surface due to the Surface Location Error (SLE).
+The actual offset error SLE_i modifies the immersion at the subsequent immersion.
+This modified immersion generates different cutting force which leads another, modified offset error SLE{i+1} .
+During this process, the SLE can be accumulated and leads a new surface quality parameter denoted by the Cumulative Surface Location Error (CSLE).